 - Construction time can greatly be reduced by increased planning and strategic vision.

-- Fewer accidents and a higher rate of safety through increased worker focus and understanding.
+- Fewer accidents and a higher rate of construction site safety through increased worker focus and understanding.

 - Increased schedule reliability and predictability.